R505: the Flying Cloud

 "Have there been any reports of a recent shipwreck on this stretch of coast?"

-"No, sir," said Jenkins, "nothing that corresponds to this vessel."
+"No, sir," said Jenkins, "nothing that corresponds to this ship."

 "Then I suppose we should investigate," said Everett.
 "Mister MacKiernan, what’s the surface wind?"

 "Very good," said Everett.
-Stepping to the intercom, he picked up the microphone and thumbed the switch.
-"All hands, this is your captain speaking.
-We’ll be sending down a landing party.
+He stepped to the intercom, picked up the microphone, and thumbed the switch.
+"All hands," he announced, "this is your captain speaking.
+We'll be sending down a landing party.
 Mister Iverson and Airman Loris, meet me in the Transporter Room."

 StumbleUpon submit to reddit Reedit